bang-olufsen/beoremote-halo/README.md

 #### Prerequisites
-These examples have been tested using python3.9 and requires the following packages to run
+These examples have been tested using python 3.9 and requires the following packages to run
 ```commandline
 $ pip3 install websocket-client zeroconf
 ```